 This menu is time-tested.
 I serve this every Christmas.
 Oh, except for the year that my giant prime rib went bad and was a sickly shade of green when I pulled it out of the fridge on Christmas day.
 What a freakin’ nightmare!
 Did you know that no grocery stores are open after noon in Wilmington, North Carolina on Christmas Day?
 Luckily, I had a couple pounds of hamburger meat in the freezer and we had Christmas sliders for dinner!
 Lesson learned: always buy your prime rib real close to the day you’re going to use it.

 Some of the dishes may seem a little fancy, but they’re really just everyday favorites that I jazzed up for the holiday meal.
-My goal was to make a meal that looked beautiful AND that everyone would eat!
+My goal was to make a meal that looked beautiful AND even the pickiest eater would enjoy!

 Perfect Christmas Dinner Recipes